oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/radio.md

 ## Loading

-Add a loading animation to the component, when the radio has this props active it is as if it were in `disabled`
+Add a loading animation to the component, when the radio has this property active it is as if it were in `disabled`

 </card>